Loopring/protocols/packages/loopring_v3/DESIGN.md

 ### Constraints limit

-We can only efficiently prove circuits with a maximum of 256,000,000 constraints on-chain.
-Currently our most expensive ring settlement circuit uses ~650,000 constraints:
+We can only prove circuits with a maximum of 256,000,000 constraints on-chain efficiently.
+Currently our **most expensive** ring settlement circuit uses ~650,000 constraints/ring:
 - 256,000,000 / ~650,000 = ~400 rings/block

 ### Results